-- Exclusive dealing happens when one business trading with another puts conditions on the other’s freedom to choose what it buys or sells, who it does business with, or where it trades.
+- Exclusive dealing happens when one business trading with another puts conditions on the other’s freedom to:

 What the ACCC does

 - We take reports of potentially anti-competitive behaviour, including exclusive dealing.

 - We investigate exclusive dealing arrangements that are potentially anti-competitive.